Logo

-Causes of Cystic Fibrosis
+Causes Of Cystic Fibrosis

 Cystic fibrosis is a genetic disease that is caused when a baby is born with mutated CFTR genes.
 Cystic fibrosis affects glands in the body that produce fluids like sweat, mucus, and digestive juices.
 In individuals with cystic fibrosis, the fluids become thick and sticky and severely affect organs like the lungs, pancreas, and digestive tract.
 Modern medicine has improved the lifespan of patients with cystic fibrosis.
 Many patients now live till their 50s and also attend school and office.
 Take a look at the article to learn about its causes.